delivel-tech/RatedLayoutsFork/README.md

 - **Custom Achievements**: Custom Achievements for completing rated layout levels and achieving milestones.
 - **Rated Layouts Demonlist**: A dedicated demonlist for rated layout demons.
 Grind hardest rated layout demons curated by the Rated Layouts Mod Team!
-- **Platformer Rated Layouts**: Include platformer layout levels in the Rated Layouts system.
-- **New Commet Collectable**: New collectable item called 'Commet' that can be earned by completing platformer rated layout levels.

 <co>**Note:** This is currently in beta and expected to have some bugs and unfinished features.
 Please report any issues you encounter!</c>